Akpower3/A.KPower/README.md

       "Winning it by A.K Power.mp3",
       "I Repent by A.K Power (1).mp3",
-      "I WON'T LOSE IT BY A.K POWER (Remix).mp3", "Petite Voleur by Thanielan ft Ak power(Remix).mp3", ];
+      "I WON'T LOSE IT BY A.K POWER (Remix).mp3", "I'll try by AK power .mp3 ,
+      "Petite Voleur by Thanielan ft Ak power(Remix).mp3", "I'm suffocating by A.K Power.mp3 ,
+      "On Holidays by Caro ft.
+AK power .mp3 , "Something Wild by AK Power.mp3 ,
+      "We rolling (drill Version) by Kwesi Ayitey.
+    ];

     const playlistDiv = document.getElementById("playlist");